 Masada: Roman base camp, the Snake Path and Siege Ramp

-All the defenders of the fortress, except two women and five children, were dead by their own hand.
+All the defenders of the fortress, except two women and five children, died by their own hand.

 Outline of the Roman army camp at Masada